Web-application-based-on-AI/AI_team/README.md

 ---
 ### Data Preprocessing

-Just write we would use sample of data to show what we did , data of sms classification of ham and spam After that you can write at

-final we would do all of that steps on our data Change it to be suitable to our data

-You might be wondering why do we need to do this step?
+data of sms classification of ham and spam After that you can write at final we would do all of that steps on our data Change it to be suitable to our data You might be wondering why do we need to do this step?
 The answer to this lies in how scikit-learn handles inputs.
-Scikit-learn only

-deals with numerical values and hence if we were to leave our label values as strings, scikit-learn would do the conversion

-internally(more specifically, the string labels will be cast to unknown float values).
+Scikit-learn only deals with numerical values and hence if we were to leave our label values as strings, scikit-learn would do the conversion internally(more specifically, the string labels will be cast to unknown float values).

-Our model would still be able to make predictions if we left our labels as strings but we could have issues later when calculating

-performance metrics, for example when calculating our precision and recall scores.
-Hence, to avoid unexpected 'gotchas' later, it is

-good practice to have our categorical values be fed into our model as integers.
+Our model would still be able to make predictions if we left our labels as strings but we could have issues later when calculating performance metrics, for example when calculating our precision and recall scores.
+Hence, to avoid unexpected 'gotchas' later, it is good practice to have our categorical values be fed into our model as integers.

 ```